Riya678-spy/EV-Battery-Charging-Control/README.md

-# EV Battery Charging Control (CC-CV) — MATLAB/Simulink
+# EV Battery Charging Control

 ## Overview
 This project implements a **Constant Current – Constant Voltage (CC-CV) charging controller** for an EV battery cell, modeled and simulated in MATLAB/Simulink using the Simscape Electrical (Battery) library.
 The model simulates the electrical behavior of a lithium-ion battery cell being charged by a controlled current source, with feedback-based switching between charging modes.